Bil Jac Dry Food Senior Select Formula With Chicken & Oatmeal Review

-Bil Jac Dry Food Senior Select Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.
+Bil Jac Dry Food Senior Select Formula With Chicken & Oatmeal is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.

-We'll begin this review of Bil Jac Dry Food Senior Select Formula with a detailed discussion of the ingredients.
+We'll begin this review of Bil Jac Dry Food Senior Select Formula With Chicken & Oatmeal with a detailed discussion of the ingredients.

 The first ingredient is chicken by-products.
 By-products are defined by AAFCO as the "non-rendered, clean parts, other than meat, derived from slaughtered mammals."
 Thus, chicken by-products contain nearly all parts of the chicken which are typically not consumed by humans.
 These parts include the liver, lung, spleen, kidney, stomach, blood, intestine, bone, etc.